From Principles to Application (with Web Study Guide)

 |ExRx.net > Store > Sports Exercise Science > Book||

 About the Authors | Table of Contents | Audiences

-Like the previous edition, Motor Learning and Performance, Third Edition, continues to combine a conceptual model of human performance with a problem-based learning approach.
-Students will learn by doing to identify solutions that encompass many of the problems encountered when teaching and learning motor skills.
-Plus, the text's straightforward language makes it easy to understand even for students with little or no knowledge of physiology, psychology, statistical methods, and other basic sciences.
+Combines a conceptual model of motor performance with a principles-to-application learning approach, making comprehension of the principles of motor performance and learning accessible even for students with little or no knowledge of physiology, psychology, statistical methods, and other basic sciences.

-Richard A. Schmidt, PhD, heads his own consulting firm, Human Performance Research, in Marina del Rey, California, in which he works on issues in human performance, human factors, and ergonomics.
-He is also a professor of psychology (emeritus) at the University of California at Los Angeles.
-Known as one of the research leaders in motor behavior, Dr. Schmidt has 35 years of experience and has published widely in his field.
+Richard A. Schmidt, PhD, is professor emeritus in the department of psychology at UCLA.
+He currently runs his own consulting firm, Human Performance Research, working in the area of human factors and human performance.
+Known as one of the leaders in research on motor behavior, Dr. Schmidt has more than 35 years of experience in this area and has published widely.

 The originator of schema theory, Schmidt founded the Journal of Motor Behavior in 1969 and was editor for 11 years.
 He authored the first edition of Motor Control and Learning in 1982 and the first edition of Motor Learning and Performance in 1991, and he has since followed up with new editions of both texts.